openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-installation.md

 ## Prerequisites

-Before installing ZFS driver, make sure your Kubernetes Cluster must meet the following prerequisites:
+Before installing the ZFS driver, make sure your Kubernetes Cluster must meet the following prerequisites:

 1. All the nodes must have zfs utils installed.
-2. ZPOOL has been setup for provisioning the volume.
+2. ZPOOL has been set up for provisioning the volume.
 3. You have access to install RBAC components into kube-system namespace.
 The OpenEBS ZFS driver components are installed in kube-system namespace to allow them to be flagged as system critical components.

 ## Setup

-All the node should have zfsutils-linux installed.
-We should go to the each node of the cluster and install zfs utils:
+All the nodes should have zfsutils-linux installed.
+We should go to each node of the cluster and install zfs utils:

 ```
 $ apt-get install zfsutils-linux